 It caught up with me when I was about 28 years old.
 I started developing arthritis, chronic adrenal burnout, and chronic fatigue.
 My digestive tract was inflamed and I had acquired arthritis.
-All at the tender age of 28—just from junk food binging and no nutrient dense food coming in.
-I had a pizza crust around my mid-section that would not go away even thought I was a pretty active guy.
+All at the tender age of 28—just from junk food binging and no nutrient-dense food coming in.
+I had a pizza crust around my mid-section that would not go away even though I was a pretty active guy.

 But I couldn’t lose weight because I kept cheating and eating the foods that I found too tempting to resist.
 Junk food is addictive, see, for all kinds of reasons I discovered.

 Like many people, I kept putting getting healthy off.
 I thought, well, I’ll start taking better care of myself and eating right when I graduate from college.
 Then, it was, when I graduate from med school.
 Then, when I get older.

 What that journey into 'maximum unhealthiness' led me to was some huge discoveries in the areas of health and weight loss.